JonKerridge/clusterFramework/Readme.md

 loop-back mode where two IP address are required.
 The first is the IP address of the host and the second is the IP address of the node being created.
 All nodes muxt have unique IP addresses.

-In the case of a real network then pnly one address is required, that of the host node.
+In the case of a real network then only one address is required, that of the host node.

 There is no need to ensure that all class files are required on all nodes.
 Only the host node needs access to all class files.
 The application automatically transfers the required class files round